-The largest number of promise of sale agreements related to residential properties in the Northern Harbour District with 385 agreements, followed by the Northern District with 194 agreements.
-On the other hand, the lowest figures of promise of sale agreements were noted in the Gozo and Comino District, and the Western District, at 114 and 124 agreements, respectively (Table 5).
+The largest number of promise of sale agreements related to residential properties in the Northern Harbour District with 369 agreements, followed by the Northern District with 201 agreements.
+On the other hand, the lowest figures of promise of sale agreements were noted in the Western District, and the Gozo and Comino District, at 115 and 143 agreements, respectively (Table 5).

-The highest numbers of promise of sale agreements were recorded in the following localities: San Pawl il-Baħar (84), Birkirkara (56) and Ħal Qormi (47) (Chart 2b).
-The sum of agreements recorded in these localities corresponded to 16.4 per cent of the promise of sale agreements registered during June 2023.
+The highest numbers of promise of sale agreements were recorded in the following localities: San Pawl il-Baħar (84), Birkirkara (61), San Ġiljan (53) and Il-Mosta (47) (Chart 2b).
+The sum of agreements recorded in these localities exceeded 20.0 per cent of the total amount of promise of sale agreements registered during March 2023.

 Promise of Sale Agreements

 In the first quarter of 2023, the number of promise of sale agreements reached 3,125, representing an annual increase of 14.0 per cent (Table 4a).
 The highest numbers of promise of sale agreements were recorded in the localities of San Pawl Il-Baħar (252), Birkirkara (166), and Il-Mosta (133) (Table 9).

 1. This news release presents data on property transactions based on final deeds of sale and promise of sale agreements (‘konvenji’) registered with the tax authority.
 The qualifier ‘period of registration’ common to the tables refers to such registration.
 Basing the data on the period when the final deed of sale or promise of sale agreement is registered with the tax authority, rather than when it is signed, is considered to produce more timely information.